blossomingiris/MERN_E-commerce-website/README.md

 ### User usage:
 - you can start adding products to the shopping cart, but to place an order you need to create an account
-- after you have created an account, you will have access to the pages: user profile, user orders and order details
+- after you have created an account, you will have access to the pages: profile, orders and order details
 - for checkout, you need to update your user profile page with additional delivery information
 - to test the Paypal payment method, you need to have a separate developer account with Paypal
 - to test the credit card payment method: you can fill in the fields with any information except the card number field, you need to enter the number used for developers: 4242 4242 4242 4242